-The Pixel 2 performed very well for a single-camera phone, but couldn’t outscore the current dual-camera champion in this category, the Apple iPhone 8 Plus.
+The Pixel 2 performed very well for a single-camera phone, but couldn’t quite match the currently best devices in this category, the Apple iPhone 8 Plus and Samsung Galaxy Note 8.
 The Pixel 2 also sometimes displays aliasing and moiré artifacts in medium- and long-range zooms.

 Bokeh, including Depth Effect and Portrait Mode (45)